pyenphase/pyenphase/docs/phase_data.md

 Be aware that `phase_count` and `phase_mode` applies for all configured CT's.
 The Envoy metered can however be configured with only 1, 2 or all 3 CT.
 In this case the not used CT data in `system_production_phases` or `system_consumption_phases` or `system_storage_phases` will be `None`

 The Envoy property [active_phase_count](#pyenphase.Envoy.active_phase_count) reports the number of phases reported in the production and consumption report.
-This will be 0 for `single` and `split` phase use and the atual used phases for `three` mode.
+This will be 0 for `single` and `split` phase use and the actual used phases for `three` mode.

 ```python